 Early Origins of the Pedregon family

-Cornwall at Pengelly (Cornish: Penn-gelli), a hamlet now part of the village of Delabole.
+The surname Pedregon was first found in Cornwall at Pengelly (Cornish: Penn-gelli), a hamlet now part of the village of Delabole.

 Early History of the Pedregon family

-Another 125 words (9 lines of text) covering the years 1650, 1696, 1675, 1730, 1722, 1727 and 1726 are included under the topic Early Pedregon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pedregon research.
+Another 63 words (4 lines of text) covering the years 1650, 1696, 1675, 1730, 1675, 1642, 1683 and 1712 are included under the topic Early Pedregon History in all our PDF Extended History products and printed products wherever possible.

 Pedregon Spelling Variations

-spelling variations.
+Cornish surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The official court languages, which were Latin and French, were also influential on the spelling of a surname.
 Since the spelling of surnames was rarely consistent in medieval times, and scribes and church officials recorded names as they sounded rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings of their surname in the ancient chronicles.
 Moreover, a large number of foreign names were brought into England, which accelerated and accentuated the alterations to the spelling of various surnames.
 Lastly, spelling variations often resulted from the linguistic differences between the people of Cornwall and the rest of England.
 The Cornish spoke a unique Brythonic Celtic language which was first recorded in written documents during the 10th century.
 However, they became increasingly Anglicized, and Cornish became extinct as a spoken language in 1777, although it has been revived by Cornish patriots in the modern era.
 The name has been spelled Pengelly, Pengley, Pengelley and others.

 Early Notables of the Pedregon family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Pedregon Notables in all our PDF Extended History products and printed products wherever possible.
+Another 126 words (9 lines of text) are included under the topic Early Pedregon Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Pedregon family to the New World and Oceana
+Migration of the Pedregon family

 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Pedregon or a variant listed above: Richard Pengelly settled in Philadelphia in 1858; John Pengley settled in Barstable Massachusetts in 1822.